 A microcontroller host can use the FMAC driver to access the Wi-Fi capabilities of the WFx solution.
-In order to do so, the host has to follow several requirements which are described below.
+To do so, the host has to follow several requirements described below.

-The host first requirement is to support either SPI or SDIO communication.
-In case the power save feature is used, the host has to manage an additional GPIO (GPIO_WUP) to wake up the chip.
+The host's first requirement is to support either SPI or SDIO communication.
+If the power save feature is used, the host has to manage an additional GPIO (GPIO_WUP) to wake up the chip.

 The WFx FMAC driver has a flash memory footprint inferior to 5 kB.
 The WFx firmware is a 300 kB encrypted binary.
 The host has to send the firmware to the WFx during the initialization phase.
-For future proof updates, we recommend keeping at least 350 kB free for the firmware image.
+For future proof updates, keep at least 350 kB free for the firmware image.

 The RAM memory used to run the driver is small (<1 kB for the context structure) and only consists of the sl_wfx_context_t structure.

 In addition to the hardware and memory requirements, the host has to implement specific software pieces to enable the use of the FMAC driver.
-This code is dependent on the software solution used (RTOS/Bare metal, IP stack...) and on the host MCU chosen.
+This code is dependent on the software solution used (RTOS/Bare metal, IP stack, and so on) and on the host MCU.

 The host application has to implement a number of functions to run the WFx FMAC driver properly.
-Refer to the dedicated page Host API.
+See the dedicated page Host API.

 When sending commands and frames to the WFx, the driver keeps track of the frames pending inside the WFx.
-The FMAC driver is responsible to forbid the host to send more requests than the available WFx input buffers.
+The FMAC driver has to prevent the host to send more requests than the available WFx input buffers.
 The number of available input buffers is shared in the startup indication during initialization.
-You can refer to the startup indication structure to retrieve the number of available input buffers (num_inp_ch_bufs in sl_wfx_startup_ind_body_t).
+See the startup indication structure to retrieve the number of available input buffers (num_inp_ch_bufs in sl_wfx_startup_ind_body_t).
 While the driver is running, the used buffer count is maintained in the attribute used_buffers of the context sl_wfx_context_t.
 This attribute has to be decreased every time the host receives a SL_WFX_SEND_FRAME_CNF_ID indication.
 It can be done in the sl_wfx_host_post_event() function.

-The host is responsible for detecting an interrupt coming from the WFx chip and calling sl_wfx_receive_frame(uint16_t* ctrl_reg) function.
-Once the function returns, the parameter ctrl_reg has the value of the control register.
-The eleven first bits of the control register indicates the size of the next available frame.
+The host must detect an interrupt coming from the WFx chip and call sl_wfx_receive_frame(uint16_t* ctrl_reg) function.
+After the function returns, the parameter ctrl_reg has the value of the control register.
+The first 11 bits of the control register indicates the size of the next available frame.
 Based on this information, the host can either call the functions again or store the information that a frame is available and read it later.
-To speed up the reading process, it is recommended to provide the last value of the control register to the sl_wfx_receive_frame() function.
+To speed up the reading process, provide the last value of the control register to the sl_wfx_receive_frame() function.
 This way, the driver can skip the "read control register" step.
-Below is a possible implementation to call once the WFx interrupt has been detected.
+Below is a possible implementation to call after the WFx interrupt has been detected.

-Once a frame is received, it is sent to the host application through the sl_wfx_host_post_event() function.
+After a frame is received, it is sent to the host application through the sl_wfx_host_post_event() function.
 In addition, the host also has to manage the priority between the received frames and the packets to be sent.
-The balance between RX and TX is use case dependent.
+The balance between RX and TX is use case-dependent.
 It is up to the host to manage this balance in high throughput situations.

 The list of possible indications sent by the WFx can be found on the dedicated indications page.
-Here again, the way the indication are processed is completely dependent on the application.
-The information reported by each indication is described in general_api.h and
+Here again, the way the indications are processed is completely dependent on the application.
+The information reported by each indication is described in

 When integrating the FMAC driver into a new system, these are the recommended steps.